sougata-github/DevOverFlow/README.md

 - View, search jobs or filter by location.
 - Light and Dark Mode.

-Additionally, the app is fully responsive, has seamless pagination across all pages for a convenient user experience.
+Additionally, the app is fully responsive and has seamless pagination across all pages for a convenient user experience.

 ## Tech Stack